-Store kiwifruit at room temperature away from sunlight for a maximum of 7 days.
-Once it ripens, store it in the fridge to prevent over-ripening hence prolong its shelf life or better yet, slice, flash-freeze, and put it in the freezer for up to 10-12 months.
+The best way to store kiwifruit is at room temperature away from sunlight for a maximum of 7 days.
+Once it ripens, store it in the fridge to prevent over-ripening hence prolonging its shelf life.

 In order to have your kiwi fresh and minimize wastage, read below and learn how best you can store it.